canselcik/subsequence/README.md

               '<bitcoind-rpc-password>', 0);
 ```

 **Step 8:** Repeat step 5 and step 6.
-You'll notice that Subsequence is up and running.
+You'll notice that Subsequence is up and accessible through port 9000.

 ### HTTP API Details (To be expanded...)
 ```